ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ### RULES

-- _Nasal assimilation:_ With stems ending in "m"(VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation) or a "g" (3SgProx in the conjunct)
+- _Nasal assimilation:_ With stems ending in "m" (VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation), "g" (3SgProx in the conjunct), or "d" (inclusive simple imperative)

 - _ShortV-deletion:_ Delete word-final short vowels ("i" and "o" as in "niimi", "nagamo", and "waabandizo"; this rule MUST PRECEED the "w-deletion" rule)